Anti-poetry

 Early history

-During 5th century B.C theatrical Sketches called Mimes were being introduced with ideas and languages that were determined to be Anti-plays.
+During 5th century B.C, theatrical sketches called mimes were being introduced with ideas and languages that were determined to be anti-plays.
 There had been times when poets would turn against his/her own poetry in an antagonistic way.
 Anti poetry can be found and cited from the first poets of Italy and also (Dante, followed by Petrarch) as well as some other places in Europe.
-They had made the decision to compose verses in vernacular rather than Latin; they were behaving in an anti-poetic manner.
-Many Playwrights which include both William Shakespeare and Moliere were some of the writers cited for using Anti-poetry within their work now and then in the midst of a verse play.[5]
+They made the decision to compose verses in vernacular rather than Latin, and were therefore behaving in an anti-poetic manner.
+Many playwrights, including William Shakespeare and Moliere, were cited for using anti-poetry within a verse play.[5]

 Anti-poetry has been picked up in the 21st century.
 Modern anti-poetry carries the same spirit as the early writers, but is still distinct in nature.
 In modern anti-poetry, punctuation is minimal and only used as necessary.
 Formatting and capitalization are simple and friendly to the eye.
 It also incorporates new vocabulary and depicts poetic images and scenes.